onyxdagoat1/aonsoku-fork/METADATA_EDITING_FEATURES.md

 - Backend Navidrome integration remains unchanged
 - Upload service must be running for editing features to work
 - Changes may take a few seconds to appear in Navidrome
+- File paths are now resolved intelligently from multiple sources